 Overall, Survicate is not one but a whole suite of tools that makes it effortless to capture, categorize and act upon customer feedback.
 Plans for our survey software start at $65 per month, which is good for up to 250 survey responses.
 You can also sign up for the free trial to get a taste of what Survicate offers before committing to a paid plan.

-Hate it or love it, Intercom is one of the top customer experience tools in the game for a long while.
+Hate it or love it, Intercom is one of the top customer satisfaction tools in the game for a long while.
 Most Intercom users will complain about the hefty price tag, but they will also say that nothing else does the same (or similar) job as well as Intercom.

 Whatever you want to communicate to your customers, Intercom is there for you.
 From chatbots to live chat to in-product messages and emails, Intercom does it all.
 There are other tools that offer chatbots, but Intercom creates an entire customer journey within the tool so you can personalize your messaging and keep tabs on every single customer.